sulfuror/rescript-sh/README.md

    In fact, `fd0` (restic developer)
    [doesn't advise to run `unlock` in a script](https://forum.restic.net/t/prune-error-tree-not-found/785/4);
    so keep in mind that if you use it, it will be at your own risk.
-I've been using `unlock` command because sometimes I totally forget about my computers scripts running before shutting them down... so if `restic` was running, when I turn on my computer again I need to unlock the repo so the script could keep running regularly.
+I've been using the `unlock` command because sometimes I totally forget about my computers running a backup before shutting them down... so if `restic` was running, when I turn on my computer again I need to unlock the repo so the script could keep running regularly.
+I haven't had any problems with it and I don't really thing that it could cause any problem because that command just remove lock files that it considers stale.
 2. You need to change the `CHANGEME` passwords; both at the beginning and the end of the script.
 3. You need to set your repo path and change the `/PATH/TO/REPO` in the script.
     * If you're using a `rclone` backend make sure you set up this line with